 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g., 'down hole length, true width not known'). sufficient to support the reporting of a Mineral Resource estimate in due course.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Plans and sections showing the location and orientation of the RC holes mentioned in this release has been included in the body or the report.
 A listing of the results is included in the body of the text.
-Balanced reporting Where comprehensive reporting of all All significant results received to date are reported in this release.
-Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+All significant results received to date are reported in this release.
 All results reported by AKN are considered to be accurate and reflective of the mineralised system being drill tested.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • This report relates to the results of RC drilling undertaken at the Emull Prospect in June-July 2022.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+This report relates to the results of RC drilling undertaken at the Emull Prospect in June-July 2022.
 AKN believes that the results and data provided herein add further meaning and understanding to the geological lithologies and structure being tested at Emull.
 Further work The nature and scale of planned further work (e.g., tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-AKN's future exploration at Emull will focus on extending the drill coverage with a view to producing a preliminary Mineral Resource Estimate of the mineralisation.
-Further exploratory drilling of several adjacent targets with similar magnetic and structural character to Emull will also likely take place.
+AKN's future exploration at Emull will focus on producing a maiden Mineral Resource Estimate of the mineralisation.
+Further exploratory drilling of several adjacent targets with similar magnetic and structural character to Emull is planned for early 2023.